apache/iceberg/docs/flink-getting-started.md

 Schema icebergSchema = table.schema();

-// if the Iceberg table schema contains time fields, and can't use
-// the Avro schema converted from Iceberg schema via AvroSchemaUtil.
+// The Avro schema converted from Iceberg schema can't be used
+// due to precision difference between how Iceberg schema (micro)
+// and Flink AvroToRowDataConverters (milli) deal with time type.
 // Instead, use the Avro schema defined directly.
 // See AvroGenericRecordToRowDataMapper Javadoc for more details. org.apache.avro.Schema avroSchema = AvroSchemaUtil.convert(icebergSchema, table.name());